Meggie Diamond Dial Watch Head & Bracelet, 33mm – MICHELE

 Meggie is a feminine given name and nickname.
 It may refer to:

-A watch is a portable timepiece intended to be carried or worn by a person.
+A watch is a timepiece carried or worn by a person.
 It is designed to keep a consistent movement despite the motions caused by the person's activities.
-A wristwatch is designed to be worn around the wrist, attached by a watch strap or other type of bracelet, including metal bands, leather straps, or any other kind of bracelet.
-A pocket watch is designed for a person to carry in a pocket, often attached to a chain.
+A wristwatch is designed to be worn around the wrist, attached by a watch strap or other type of bracelet, including metal bands or leather straps.
+A pocket watch is carried in a pocket, often attached to a chain.
+A stopwatch is a watch that measures intervals of time.

-In general, modern watches often display the day, date, month, and year.
-For mechanical watches, various extra features called "complications", such as moon-phase displays and the different types of tourbillon, are sometimes included.
-Most electronic quartz watches, on the other hand, include time-related features such as timers, chronographs, and alarm functions.
-Furthermore, some modern watches (like smart watches) even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some of them use radio clock technology to regularly correct the time.
+Modern watches often display the day, date, month, and year.
+Mechanical watches may have extra features ("complications") such as moon-phase displays and different types of tourbillon.
+Quartz watches often include timers, chronographs, and alarm functions.
+Smartwatches and more complicated electronic watches may even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some use radio clock technology to regularly correct the time.

-Most watches that are used mainly for timekeeping have quartz movements.
-However, expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for simple timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
-As of 2018, the most expensive watch ever sold at auction was the Patek Philippe Henry Graves Supercomplication, the world's most complicated mechanical watch until 1989, fetching US$24 million (CHF 23,237,000) in Geneva on 11 November 2014.
-As of December 2019, the most expensive watch ever sold at auction (and wristwatch) was the Patek Philippe Grandmaster Chime Ref.
-6300A-010, fetching US$31.19 million (CHF 31,000,000) in Geneva on 9 November 2019.
+Most watches used mainly for timekeeping have quartz movements.
+But expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
+As of 2019, the most expensive watch ever sold at auction was the Patek Philippe Grandmaster Chime for US$31.2 million.

 by Nordys